-Terminal (A) also provides battery voltage to terminal 30 and 85 on solenoid no.1.
+Terminal (A) also provides battery voltage to terminal 30 and 85 on solenoid no.1 and the hour counter.

 When the operator is seated, the battery voltage transfers from terminal 30 to terminal 87, to the front terminal of the PTO switch and to terminal 85 on solenoid no. 2 on the yellow/red wire.
 The battery voltage is sent to the fuel shut-off solenoid valve from terminal 85 on solenoid no. 2.